 If you want to visit the big-name – and most expensive – attractions like the Statue of Liberty and Empire State Building, it might be worth investing in city pass.
 There are several different versions available.
 The New York City Pass covers entry to six top attractions for $126 ($104 for children aged 6-17), including skip-the-line access.
 The same company also do a C3 Pass where you choose three places to visit from a list of 10.
 There’s also the New York Explorer Pass which covers 3–11 attractions for $89–$219 ($67–$169 children).
 Or the the New York Pass with entry to over 100 attractions over 1–10 days from $125 ($94 children).

-Museums and culture
+Money-saving museums and culture

-There’s also free entry to the 9/11 Memorial after 5pm on Tuesdays, the Museum of Modern Art and Museum of the Moving Image from 4pm–8pm on Fridays, and the New York Botanical Gardens every Wednesday and from 9am–10am on Saturdays.
-Many smaller museums are free all or part of the time too – find a full list here.
+There’s also free entry to some museums on certain days of the week.
+The 9/11 Memorial and Museum is free after 5pm on Tuesdays, the Museum of Modern Art and the Museum of the Moving Image are free from 4pm–8pm on Fridays, and the grounds of the New York Botanical Gardens are free to visit on Wednesdays and from 9am–10am on Saturdays.
+Many smaller museums are free all or part of the time too – you can find a full list here.

 Top city views

-If you’re looking to eat out on a budget, there’s a whole website dedicated to cheap eats across New York, with recommendations from local food bloggers where every dish costs $10 or less.
-You can also save by getting food to go – from breakfast bagels to pizza slices or deli sandwiches.
-The food truck scene is also really big in the city, with food stalls serving food from around the word.
-They often move around so the best way to track them down is on using this site, which even has a street food app.
+If you’re looking to eat out on a budget, here’s 50 places to get you started, spread across the city.
+You can also save by getting food to go – from breakfast bagels and pretzels to pizza slices and deli sandwiches.
+The food truck scene is also really big in New York, serving street food from around the word.
+They move around but you can track them down is on using this site.

 So those are my tips for seeing New York on a budget – do you know of any more New York bargains or have any money-saving tips?